kybp/snake/README.md

 SDL2 and SDL2_ttf.

-In addition to a regular Snake game, which can be run by starting the executable without any arguments, it also supports maps which are defined in a simple text file format.
+In addition to a regular Snake game, which can be run by starting the executable without any arguments, or with one integer argument specifying initial length, it also supports maps which are defined in a simple text file format.
 To run a game with maps, pass the specification files as command line arguments to the program.

 This program uses
 [GNU FreeFont](https://www.gnu.org/software/freefont/index.html).